 Counselors at Student Counseling & Psychological Services provide ongoing counseling, which usually consists of weekly or bi-weekly 45-50 minute appointments.
 Let’s Talk is not formal counseling.
 It is a drop-in service where students can have an informal consultation with a counselor from time to time.

 I think I have a problem that would benefit from counseling, but I don’t know anything about counseling.
 Would going to Let’s Talk help me figure out what to do?

 The counselor will talk through your issue with you and help you determine the best way to get help.
-If you feel comfortable with the counselor, it’s sometimes possible to meet with him or her at SCS in an ongoing way.
+If you feel comfortable with the counselor, it’s sometimes possible to meet with him or her at SCPS in an ongoing way.

 The most convenient site for me to visit is the College of Engineering, but I’m not an engineer student.
 Can I go there?

 All sites are open to all students.